 (3) The time period referred to in subregulation (2)(d) must be reasonable having regard to the seriousness of the alleged contravention and the risk of adverse impacts on the environment or on the public confidence in the scheme.

-(4) An application for a civil penalty order may be made no later than 6 years after the alleged contravention.
+[(4) deleted]

+[Regulation 36 amended: Gazette 17 Dec 2019 p.
+4355.]

 37. Proceedings for civil penalty order

 (1) The Coordinator may intervene in an application for a civil penalty order against or in relation to a person other than the Coordinator.